 Start thinking about your funeral, and make it better

-If you’re an American male in your 40s, you’re halfway through this crazy thing called life.
+If you’re an American in your 40s, you’re likely halfway through this crazy thing called life.
 Now is a good time to spare some thought for your legacy.
 We’re not talking about your estate, or your kids if you have them, but how people will remember you.
 Think about being an invisible presence at your own wake.
 What do you want to hear people say?
 This is the decade to start creating a sentiment you’d be happy with.
 The remainder of your life will be all the better for it.

 Have the best sex of your life

 You’ve had years of practice.
 Don’t let it go to waste.
 Need to heat things up?
 Try out any of the 60 Sex Positions That Will Set Your Sheets on Fire.

 Now’s the time to systematically plan and schedule doctor’s visits to prevent bad stuff from happening.
 Maybe you’ll go to the doctor for a yearly physical around Memorial Day, have a dental exam the week before the first regular-season NFL game, and another just after the Super Bowl.
 Get your moles mapped around Labor Day, and your eyes checked every time there’s a congressional election.

 Make some new friends

 Most of us make lifelong friends in young adulthood.
 We’re out in the world, we’re doing stuff, we’re full of piss and vinegar, so it stands to reason.
 Being married and having kids can preclude making connections with other people, and that’s a shame.
 The next time you meet someone whose company you enjoy, invite them out for a drink.